LindstromKyle/DSC-Flatiron-Project-4/README.md

 ## **Introduction**

 Pneumonia is the single deadliest disease for children across the planet.
 This is especially true in developing nations in Southeast Asia and Sub-Saharan Africa, where many countries are dealing with a shortage of available doctors.
-Our client, the American Red Cross, is interested in easing the burden on medical professionals in these environments by developing new tools to identify pneumonia and flag children who are most at risk.
-They have asked us to train a model that is able classify the presence of pneumonia in a dataset of pediatric x-rays.
+Our hypothetical client, the American Red Cross, is interested in easing the burden on medical professionals in these environments by developing new tools to identify pneumonia and flag children who are most at risk.
+They have asked us to train a model that is able to classify the presence of pneumonia in a dataset of pediatric x-rays.
 These model predictions can then be verified by medical specialists and the children can be treated accordingly.

 ## **Exploratory Data Analysis**

-This dataset was published in 2018 and consists of around 6,000 chest x-rays taken of children ages 1 through 5.
+This dataset was published in 2018 and consists of around 6,000 chest X-rays taken of children ages 1 through 5.
 These were taken at the Guangzhou Women and Children's Medical Center and collected, cleaned, and published by researchers at UC San Diego.
 The labels for the images were verified separately by 3 medical experts.
 Examples from this dataset are shown below in *Figure 1*:

 ![](./images/image2.png)